A GPM-based algorithm for solving regularized Wasserstein barycenter problems in some spaces of probability measures: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we numercally observe how the solution is effected as $q\to 1$.
-To see this, we report numerical results of a gradient projection method applied for the penalization of barycenters for $q$-Gaussian measures on $n$ randomly generated matrices of the size $d\times d$.
+In this section, we numerically observe how the solution is effected as $q\to 1$.
+To see this, we report numerical results of a gradient projection method applied for the regularization of barycenters for $q$-Gaussian measures on $n$ randomly generated matrices of the size $d\times d$.
 The random matrices we use for our test are generated by matlab code as follows:

-The eigenvalues of generated matrices are randomly distributed in the interval\\ $[{\rm eiglb},{\rm eiglb}+{\rm eigub}]$.
+The eigenvalues of generated matrices are randomly distributed in the interval $[{\rm eiglb},{\rm eiglb}+{\rm eigub}]$.
 In our experiments, we set $n=100$, $d=10$ if $q<1$ and $n=50$, $d=5$ if $q>1$.
 And we set ${\rm eiglb}=0.1$ and ${\rm eigub}=9.9$.